khalidr/DynamicValidation/README.md

   * `$eq` for equality of numbers and strings
   * `$gt`, `$gte`, `$lt`, `$lte` for comparing numbers
 * Validations are self-contained and do not rely on external data.
-* A validationSet to be used, it must be created prior to the creation of a FoodUnit.
+* A `ValidationSet` must be created prior to the creation of a FoodUnit.
 * The identifier for the ValidationSet is the `productType` in the `FoodUnit`.
 * Nested expressions are not supported.